-The primary objective of the clinical development program is to develop Veyonda® as an enhancer of radiotherapy, converting the effect of radiotherapy in advanced cancers from palliative to curative.
+The primary objective of our clinical development program is to establish Veyonda® as an essential adjunct to radiotherapy in the treatment of prostate cancer,

 - DARRT program

 - LuPIN program.

 DARRT stands for Direct and Abscopal Response to RadioTherapy.

 A DIRECT response refers to the effect of radiotherapy on the tumours being exposed to radiation.

 An ABSCOPAL response refers to the effect of radiotherapy on the tumours outside of the field of radiation.